Forbes Burnham: International intervention in British Guiana

 According to declassified documents, in the early 1960s The United States Government led by John F. Kennedy became increasingly convinced that Jagan's PPP government had communist ideals.
 Due to the radical views of Cheddi Jagan (who leaned towards communism) and Jagan's alliances with the Soviet Union and Cuba, Burnham was supported by Western nations.
-In May 1962 Kennedy held direct talks with British Prime Minister Harold Macmillan, and Burnham visited Washington.
+In May 1962 Kennedy held direct talks with British prime minister Harold Macmillan, and Burnham visited Washington.
 Senior officials in the United States decided that Burnham's proposed socialism was preferable to Jagan's ideology, but also concluded that Jagan would become Head of Government of an independent Guyana without US intervention.
 Burnham readily agreed to US action against Jagan.
 In 1962, Kennedy approved intervention against Jagan's government.
 Independence was delayed by British officials, allowing time for a covert operation by the Central Intelligence Agency.
 Both Peter D'Aguiar (leader of the third largest party, The United Force) and Burnham pledged to support the notion of proportional representation (opposed by Jagan), and Burnham began to receive financial aid from the CIA.

-Burnham was appointed as President of the Guyana Labour Union in 1963.
+Burnham was appointed President of the Guyana Labour Union in 1963.

 The CIA has been accused of assisting strike action against the PPP government beginning in 1963.
 This action would eventually turn to violence, with arson and bombing at government buildings.
 Burnham was mentioned in police reports.

 Lead up to the 1964 election

-In 1963, further talks between President Kennedy and British Prime Minister Macmillan led to the British decision to impose a December 1964 election using proportional representation, after which British Guiana would be granted independence.The Americans received assurances from Burnham and D'Aguiar that they would mutually support each other in the election, and US money would be used for political campaigning.
+In 1963, further talks between President Kennedy and British prime minister Macmillan led to the British decision to impose a December 1964 election using proportional representation, after which British Guiana would be granted independence.The Americans received assurances from Burnham and D'Aguiar that they would mutually support each other in the election, and US money would be used for political campaigning.
 The lead-up to the election was marked by widespread violence, with nearly 200 murders and 2,600 families displaced.
 A series of racially-motivated incidents took place in and around Linden, including the Wismar Massacre on 26 May, the sinking of the Sun Chapman on 6 July and the following murders of 5 Indo-Guyanese individuals at Mackenzie.
 In one incident in August 1964, Jagan, Burnham, and d'Aguiar were conferring about reducing the spate of violence when the headquarters of the PPP were bombed just down the street.

 Just before the election, the CIA estimated that the PPP and PNC would take about 40 percent of the vote, United Force would take 15 percent, and the false-flag Justice Party (aimed at Indo-Guyanese voters and backed by the CIA), would take 5 percent.